ROHITH-Singh/teevro/README.md

-# deployed on github pages view at below link
+# deployed on github pages view on below link
 https://rohith-singh.github.io/teevro/

 # libraries used